sid88in/serverless-appsync-plugin/README.md

 If you have any questions, issue, feature request, please feel free to [open an issue](/issues/new).

-You are also very welcome to open a PR and we will gladely review it.
+You are also very welcome to open a PR and we will gladly review it.

 # Resources